m-cat/rouge/README.md

 ## License

-Rouge is released under the MIT license.
+RougeLines is released under the MIT license.
 Please see the `LICENSE` file for more information.